abjelcic/DIRQFAM/readme.md

 The code is then executed by invoking the <code>./run</code> command.
 </br>
-Since the dimensions of various arrays used are statically precalculated, the code stops if some of the parameters are changed and requires recompilation.
+Since the dimensions of various arrays used are statically precalculated, the code won't rerun if some of the parameters are changed (between two runs) and requires recompilation.
 This cumbersome way of using the code will be removed in next upgrades since the <code>DIRQFAM</code> code is built upon the legacy code <code>DIRHB</code>
 written in FORTRAN77 (lack of dynamic allocation).